 It is managed and run by a Board of seven directors elected by LACNIC members –more than 4500 network operators providing services in 33 Latin American and Caribbean territories.

-To lead the creation of synergies and initiatives for the construction of an open, stable and secure Internet at the service of the economic, social and cultural development of Latin America and the Caribbean, promoting the collaborative Internet model.
+To lead the strengthening of an open, stable and secure Internet at the service of the economic, social and cultural development of Latin America and the Caribbean, promoting the collaborative Internet model.